© 2024

 Secretary of the Navy Carlos Del Toro will be the one who makes the final decision about Abate’s fate in the Marines.
 Ten months later, he has yet to make the call.

 Digging into Abate’s story and the aftermath of Jan.
 6, we learned that Abate was by far not the only Marine — active or retired — who went into the Capitol that day.
-Some one-third of the 200 participants arrested for their role in the Capitol attack were Marines.
+Some one-third of the 200 active and retired military participants arrested for their role in the Capitol attack were Marines.
 That’s a disproportionate number, considering the Marines are the smallest of the fighting forces.

 “It is shocking when somebody that’s taken an oath to protect the country is doing something to harm it,” said Michael Jensen, who researches domestic terrorism at the University of Maryland.
 He said the Marines have one of the highest rates of extremist activity going back more than three decades.